stvenmobile/wise-pi/README.md

 # Wise-Pi Dash (7" DSI) — Setup Guide

-A lightweight FastAPI web app that shows a large, readable quote on a Raspberry Pi with a **7" DSI display**, running in **Chromium kiosk mode** at boot.
-Designed to be simple now (quotes), but flexible for future tiles (weather, headlines, calendar, etc.).
+A lightweight FastAPI web app that shows a large, readable quote on a Raspberry Pi with a 7" DSI display, running in Chromium kiosk mode at boot.
+The application has been uypdated to provide a sequence of displays.
+First it shows a five-day weather forecast, then it displays a quote, and that is followed by display of an artwork from the Metropolitan Museum of Art (with a Title and Artist line below it).
+The length of time each content type remains visible is configurable, as well as which of the three content types to include in the rotation.
 ---

 ## What you’ll need